wahlflo/eml_analyzer/README.md

   --extract-all         Extracts all attachments
   -o OUTPUT, --output OUTPUT
-                        Path for the extracted attachment (default is filename in working directory)
+                        Path for the extracted attachment (default is filename in working directory) --format [{json}]     Specifies a structured output format, the default format is not machine-readable
 ```

 ## Examples